cantdoit/tsfilego/src/UserGuide/develop/QuickStart/InterfaceDefinition/InterfaceDefinition-CPP.md

      * Writes the given tablet data into the target file according to the schema.
      *
      * @param tablet The tablet containing the data to be written.
 Must not be null.
-     *               The caller retains ownership of this object.
      * @return Returns 0 on success, or a non-zero error code on failure.
      */
     int write_table(const Tablet& tablet);